Richard J. Toymil – Executive Director

 My name is Greta Seitz, and I am the Lower Elementary teacher.
 I started at AMS in 2005, and have greatly enjoyed my time at this wonderful school!
 One of the reasons I love teaching in the first, second, and third grade classroom is the energy the students bring every day, along with their inquisitive natures.
 They teach me just as much as I teach them, and never cease to make me smile with their jokes and anecdotes!
 One of the many things I love about the Montessori approach to education is the fact that I get to know the students over the course of the three years they are in my classroom.
 It’s a privilege to be a part of people’s lives like that, and there’s nothing quite like seeing students grow in knowledge, confidence, and skills over the course of the year!
 In my spare time I love to be outdoors and enjoy the beautiful wonder that is Alaska.
 On those days when the weather makes it nicer to just be inside, I also enjoy curling up with a great book and a cup of hot chocolate topped with a dash of whip cream.

-Melissa Thompson – Elementary I Assistant
+Rebecca Roberts – Elementary I Assistant

 Salmonberry Community, Elementary II Lead